All Episodes

 We need to stop making alcohol available to them, said Paris Hilton.

-Just of all things drunk elephants?
+Just of all things, drunk elephants?

-This is never gonna fly.
+Paris, this is never going to fly.

-You're never gonna stop this.
+You're never going to stop this.

 Just give them IDs.

-Just it's that's the way you solve problems like this.
+That's the way you solve problems like this.

-Uh Cecilia in West Bloomfield, Michigan.
+Cecilia in West Bloomfield, Michigan.

 Hi, it's nice to have you with us.

-Ah, thank you.
+Oh, thank you.

 I spoke with you several years ago.